samplchallenges/SAMPL7/physical_property/pKa/pKa_challenge_instructions.md

 - Record the pair of microstates IDs associated with each relative free energy calculation between the reference state and the predicted microstates.
 Enumerated microstates, IDs, SMILES strings and SDF/MOL2 files can be found in https://github.com/samplchallenges/SAMPL7/tree/master/physical_property/pKa/microstates.

 - If you have evaluated additional microstates, we ask that you include the same information as the other challenge molecules, but include the SMILES string in your submission and email a `.mol2` file of the microstate with explicit hydrogens and correct bond orders to `bergazin@uci.edu`.
-See [`example_submission_file/pKa-DanielleBergazinExampleFile-1.csv`](example_submission_file/pKa-DanielleBergazinExampleFile-1.csv) for an example.
-Additonal microstate molecule ID's must be in the form `SMXX_extra001`, where the molecule tag is followed by `_extra` and some number `001`.
+Additonal microstate molecule ID's must be in the form `SMXX_extra001`, where the molecule tag `SMXX` is followed by `_extra` and some number `001` with three characters.
+See [`here`](example_submission_file/pKa-DanielleBergazinExampleFile-1.csv) for an example.

 - You may report only 1 relative free energy value per molecule per method.